Roberto's Taco Shop: Products

 Roberto's sells Mexican food items such as tacos, rice and beans.
-Popular items include taquitos, California burritos, carne asada fries, bean burritos, and carne asada burritos.
-The burritos are known for their large size.
-Roberto's is sometimes credited with introducing the California burrito, which is stuffed with French fries.
-Lard is a common ingredient in the restaurant's dishes.
+Popular items include taquitos and bean burritos, as well as carne asada fries and burritos.
+Roberto's is sometimes credited with introducing the California burrito, another popular item which is stuffed with French fries.
+The various burritos are known for their large size, and lard is a common ingredient in the restaurant's dishes.

 Roberto's food has been praised.
 In 2003, the Miami New Times named Roberto's as the city's best 24-hour taco shop in its annual "Best of Miami" awards.
 Two years later, Roberto's won for best tacos in the Best of Miami awards.
 Roberto's was also praised by the Miami Herald and The Palm Beach Post, and was popular among readers of the North County Times in Escondido, California.
 Readers of the Las Vegas Review-Journal have named Roberto's for best tacos on several occasions, part of the newspaper's "Best of Las Vegas" awards.
 It won several categories in the 2016 Best of Las Vegas, including "Best Late Night Eats".
-Readers of Las Vegas Weekly named it the city's best taco shop in 2017, 2019, and 2020.
+Readers of Las Vegas Weekly named it the city's best taco shop on several non-consecutive occasions between 2017 and 2022.
 Guy Fieri has praised the chain's carne asada burrito.